majdalosaimi/customer-engagement-sentiment-analysis-system/README.md

     - **Customer Reviews:** Deep dive into sentiment distribution and ratings.

 ## 📁 Repository Structure
-* `/data`: Contains the source dataset used for the visualization.
+* `/data`: Contains the raw dataset.
-* `/sql-scripts`: Includes custom icons and background layouts.
+* `/sql-scripts`: SQL queries used to clean and standardize the data and data exploration and analysis.
-* `/python-notebook`: Images of the finished dashboard pages.
+* `/python-notebook`: Python code.
-* `/powerbi-dashboard`: The main packaged Tableau workbook.
+* `/powerbi-dashboard`: The main packaged Power BI workbook..
-* `/screenshots`: The main packaged Tableau workbook.
+* `/screenshots`: Images of the finished dashboard pages.